 - 1 bunch dill, finely chopped

-- 40 g salted butter, softened for basting
+- 40-50 g salted or unsalted butter, softened for basting

 - 2 cups fine-medium grit polenta (1 ½ cups for the base and ½ cup for the topping